 We know Covid has been good for state and territory incumbents, but what are the latest indications about national politics?
 If Scott Morrison has one Achilles heel it’s a tendency to rhetorical short-termism, an unwillingness to consider what an utterance that seems appropriate today will look like in a week, or several months.
 “It’s not a race, it’s not a competition” is but one example.
 His government is being blamed for vaccine rollout problems, but his personal ratings remain healthy — by normal standards, anyway, if not Covid ones.

-As the months roll by, more and more state and territory governments seem to be hogging that Covid authority, providing the reassurance and security that voters crave.
+As the months roll by, though, more and more state and territory governments seem to be hogging Covid authority by providing the reassurance and security that voters crave.
 As long as our second-tier government is getting things right, does it really matter who is in Canberra?
 They write the cheques, and anyone can do that.

 Opinion polls these days have Labor ahead after preferences, and by quite a bit in the latest Newspoll, with both sides on a 39 per cent primary vote, and the opposition ahead 53–47 two-party-preferred.
 (The caveat, again, is that the polls were very wrong in 2019.)